Alexandra Ivanov, Director of Expansion

 Adam Al-Nihmy, your SoCal JSA Deputy Director of Expansion, is currently a senior at Glendale High School in Glendale, California.
 After his first Fall State during his freshman year, Adam found a passion in civil duty, debate, and activism, hallmarks of JSA that would completely transform his experiences as an individual from then on.

 In the three, going on four, years of being an active member of the organization, Adam has attended a total of 9 conventions, as well as a plethora of ‘One-Days’ and other JSA related events.
-Having a deep interest in the cultivation of not only each Chapter, but rather JSA as a larger entity, Adam ventured into Junior State leadership positions, such as the one he currently holds.
+Having a deep interest in the cultivation of not only each Chapter but rather JSA as a larger entity, Adam ventured into Junior State leadership positions, such as the one he currently holds.

-Aside his contributions to JSA, Adam likes to spend time playing his saxophone or bass drum as well as swimming and often playing water polo in his school team.
+Aside from his contributions to JSA, Adam likes to spend time playing his saxophone or bass drum as well as swimming and often playing water polo in his school team.
 He can also be found at NHS club meetings or in the ASB room, volunteering at NYLF: Medical, and interning at the Children’s Hospital of Los Angeles or his local law firm.

 Wendy Figueroa, Deputy Director of Expansion (East Los Angeles)